 Sir Chris has been supporting Unicef’s projects since 2009 through his role as an International Inspiration Ambassador and was appointed a Unicef UK Ambassador in 2013 in recognition of his valuable contribution to our work.

-In 2014, Sir Chris travelled to Malawi, where he saw how bicycles are a lifesaving means of delivering medicine and health care to remote communities.
-Following on from that visit Sir Chris proudly represented the Glasgow Commonwealth Games and Unicef partnership, making a live donation ask to the public with James McAvoy at the Opening Ceremony, which resulted in a total of over £5 million being raised.
+In 2014, Sir Chris travelled to Malawi, where he saw how bicycles are a life-saving means of delivering medicine and health care to remote communities.
+Following on from that visit Sir Chris proudly represented the Glasgow Commonwealth Games and Unicef partnership, making a live appeal to the public for donations with James McAvoy at the Opening Ceremony, which resulted in a total of over £5 million being raised.

 In July 2010 he met with pupils from Hartford High School in Cheshire, which is linked with SMK Raja Permaisuri Bainun School in Malaysia through the International Inspiration programme.

 Chris continues to support our campaigning and fundraising work for children in danger around the world.